 Connemara has many picturesque villages and a typical day trip from Dublin should at least include stops in Cong and Lough Corrib.
 Be sure to check out Cong Abbey, a monastic sight from the 7th century (although the current ruins date back to around the 13th).

-Book a day trip to Connemara and explore nearby Galway.
+Book a day trip from Dublin to Connemara and explore nearby Galway

 Blarney is probably the most well-known castle in Ireland, although it’s not the building itself that has the strongest claim to fame, oddly enough.

 Rather, an eponymous stone is what the castle is best known for.
 It’s said that anyone who kisses the Blarney Stone will be granted “the gift of the gab” – eloquence.

 And all visitors to the castle are given the opportunity to have their lips make contact with this stone.
 Although I’ve been twice and my lips have never made contact with it – what can I say, it’s not my thing.